 Different factors or subcultures hold more weight in access to resources or inherent privilege than others (i.e. color or class).
 Some are visible (i.e. appearance or physical features) and some are not necessarily apparent (i.e. sexuality or religion).
 Some factors include an element of choice or may be learned (i.e. values or politics) and some reflect a normative developmental stage (i.e. age or social role).
 Furthermore, the experience within a subculture may vary (i.e. skin color or gender).
 The darker the skin color, for example, the more likely one is to experience discrimination.
 There are numerous possibilities of combinations that make up a unique and individual experience.

 Considering only two of the subcultures, sex and color for example, while I have experienced discrimination or oppression as a female, I have also experienced inherent privilege and power as a white person.
 Therefore, it is my responsibility to become aware of the impact of each, as well as the intersection of the two, honoring that if one factor was different so is the access to power and control– a non-white female would have significantly less privilege and power, while a white male would have more.
 Consider reports in 2019 that state while women in America made an average of 77 cents for every dollar that men made, women of color received only 57 cents per dollar on average to white men.

 Shifting the level of social consciousness requires increased self-awareness, or a true understanding of one’s personal power, both internal and external.
 Awareness is a continual consistent process and is a necessary step towards acceptance.
 And acceptance is what paradoxically preempts change.

-Therapy is a process of increasing self-awareness and is also a privilege. $5 from each individual’s session rate per month will go to Y12SR’s Community Outreach Initiative, which brings meetings of yoga and 12-step methodology into under-resourced and nonprofit treatment centers, rehab facilities, and halfway houses.
+Therapy is a process of increasing self-awareness and is also a privilege.
+A percentage from each individual’s session rate will go to Y12SR’s Community Outreach Initiative, which brings meetings of yoga and 12-step methodology into under-resourced and nonprofit treatment centers, rehab facilities, and halfway houses.